 - Statutory auditor: France subsidiaries (SAS or SARL) need a statutory auditor (commissaire aux comptes) if the company exceeds two of the following thresholds: EUR 5 million in total balance sheet, EUR 10 million in net turnover, or an average of 50 employees.

 - Taxation: Subsidiaries pay corporate income tax.
-Dividends paid to a non-resident parent company may have to pay withholding tax.
+Dividends paid to a non-resident parent company are generally subject to 25% withholding tax, unless reduced or exempt under a tax treaty or applicable EU rules.
 This can be reduced or removed under double tax treaties or the EU Parent-Subsidiary Directive, which prevent the same profits from being taxed twice.

-- Reporting: All companies file annual financial statements and tax returns.
+- Reporting: Companies generally file annual financial statements each year.
+SARLs and SASs usually file approved annual accounts with the commercial court registry.
 They must also comply with social security and other administrative requirements.

 مزايا الشركات التابعة في فرنسا